bigbluebutton/bigbluebutton/labs/docker/README.md

 ```

+### Launch with docker-compose

 Launch everything with docker compose
 ```
 $ cd labs/docker/
 $ docker-compose up
 ```

+### Launch without docker-compose

-These are the instructions to run the containers individually
+These are the instructions to run the containers individually, in order
 ```
 $ docker run --rm --name mongo -d mongo:3.4